 9A.50.040 Civil remedies.
 (1) A person or health care facility aggrieved by the actions prohibited by RCW 9A.50.020 may seek civil damages from those who committed the prohibited acts and those acting in concert with them.
 A plaintiff in an action brought under this chapter shall not recover more than his or her actual damages and additional sums authorized in RCW 9A.50.050.
-Once a plaintiff recovers his or her actual damages and any additional sums authorized in RCW 9A.50.020 to be criminally convicted of violating RCW 9A.50.020 to be held civilly liable under this section.
+Once a plaintiff recovers his or her actual damages and any additional sums authorized under this chapter, additional damages shall not be recovered.
+A person does not have to be criminally convicted of violating RCW 9A.50.020 to be held civilly liable under this section.
 It is not necessary to prove actual damages to recover the additional sums authorized under RCW 9A.50.050, costs, and attorneys' fees.
 The prevailing party is entitled to recover costs and attorneys' fees.